First Minister’s Digital Fellowship Programme

 The Digital Fellowship Programme brings high impact specialists with key skills into the civil service to lead on key programmes of work.
 Bringing external skills and insight to share with Scottish Government.

-The First Minister’s Digital Fellowship Programme brings the principles, values, and practices of the innovation economy into government through the most effective agents of change we know: our people.
+The programme brings the principles, values, and practices of the innovation economy into government through the most effective agents of change we know: our people.

 This programme seeks talented, diverse technologists and innovators.
 Fellows work with top civil servants and change makers at the highest levels of the government to tackle some of our nation’s biggest challenges.